aabccd021/miglite/README.md

 Miglite will apply all migration files in a specified directory in alphabetical order.

-Migrations that have already been applied will not be applied for a second time, but their checksums will be verified to ensure they haven't changed.
+Migrations file that have already been applied will not be applied for a second time, but their checksums will be verified to ensure they haven't changed.

-Using `--check` flag, you can verify wether your migration files are unchanged, without applying them.
+When `--check` flag is used, Miglite will not run any migration, and will only check the checksums of the already applied migrations.

-Using `--up-to` flag, you can apply migrations or verify checksums only up to a specific migration file.
+When `--up-to` flag is used, Miglite will apply migrations or verify checksums only up to a specific migration file.

 ```
 miglite --db <db_file> --migrations <migrations_dir> [--check] [--up-to <migration>]